 Machine Gun Traing Centre, Manchester Regiment

-Formed at the Depot at Ashton-under-Lyne on mobilization (September 1939) then closed temporarily on 6 July 1941, with closure as a regimental MGTC and affiliation to No. 24 MGTC on 14 August 1941.
+Formed at the Depot at Ashton-under-Lyne on mobilization (September 1939).
+As of October 1940, it was affiliated to Northern Command and Northern Ireland District (ACI No 1268 of 19 October 1940).
+It then closed temporarily on 6 July 1941, with closure as a regimental MGTC and affiliation to No. 24 MGTC on 14 August 1941.

 Machine Gun Company, Manchester Regiment